Create a web app with continuous deployment from GitHub

 This sample script creates a web app in App Service with its related resources, and then sets up continuous deployment from a GitHub repository.
 For GitHub deployment without continuous deployment, see Create a web app and deploy code from GitHub.
-In this sample, you will need:
+For this sample, you need:

 - A GitHub repository with application code, that you have administrative permissions for.

 - A Personal Access Token (PAT) for your GitHub account.